This Article Covers:

 Determine If Your Home is Safe

-Determining if your home is safe after a house fire is a crucial step in fire recovery.
+Ensuring your home is safe after a house fire is a crucial step in the fire recovery process.
 Before entering your home, make sure the fire department has given you clearance to do so.
 Even if the fire appears to be out, there may be hidden structural damage, electrical hazards, or toxic fumes.

 When inspecting your home, look for signs of damage, such as: